 Prayers of Petition

 In times of hardship, we should look to God for guidance and advice.
-Prayers of petition are ones where you ask the Lord for something that you need, whether it be material or spiritual.
+Prayers of petition invite us to ask the Lord for what we need, whether it be material or spiritual.
 During prayers of petition, we do not simply list our wants and desires like a shopping list.
 Rather, in the midst of challenging or unsure times, we ask God to reveal to us the way forward and lean upon the Spirit for comfort and strength.

 Prayers for Others

-Jesus has shown us the importance of caring for others, and selflessness is at the heart of Christianity.
-Intercession, or praying for others, is a way in which you can express selflessness and kindness towards those in need by using your relationship with the Lord to ask for assistance.
+Jesus has shown us the importance of caring for others.
+Intercession, or praying for others, is a powerful way in which you can express selflessness and kindness towards those in need by lifting up those in your life before God.
 We should pray as Jesus did, and pray for those who are in need of help and guidance, asking the Holy Spirit to provide comfort and mercy.

 Prayers of Gratitude